MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-3-slack-azure-mfa-reset-command.md

 The runbook connects to AzureAD with the Connect-MSOLService (MSOL [module should be installed] in the Azure automation account) Cmdlet using the credentials stored in Azure automation of a service account that is a global admin (had a long strong random password and only a few users have access to password).

+Slack sends the data separated with the ampersand symbol (&), so the split method is used to save the separated data in a new variable.

+Next, the UPN, SlackID and return URL (where you send the JSON payload responses) is extracted from the data sent by Slack.
+The data is sent in [percent encoding], so needs to be transformed back into ASCII.

 We need to create an Azure Automation Runbook that is triggered via a webhook.
 I've written a [post here] on how to do it and the offical guide is [here from Microsoft].